SECURITIES AND EXCHANGE COMMISSION

-The products that GRI produces include security alarm switches, proximity switches, pool alarms, temperature and humidity sensors, custom computer keyboards, push-button switches, and other electronic products.
+The products that GRI produce include security alarm switches, proximity switches, pool alarms, temperature and humidity sensors, custom computer keyboards, push-button switches, tools for wire handling, and other electronic products.
 Most of the GRI product line has products for which 3TG is necessary for the functionality or production of the product.

 GRI has adopted a statement relating to Conflict Minerals.
 The statement communicates that GRI intends to be free of Conflict Minerals in its supply chain and expects GRI suppliers to treat their supply chain in the same way.

-GRI conducted a Reasonable Country of Origin Inquiry (“RCOI”) to determine whether any of the 3TG that is necessary for the functionality or production of its products originated in the Covered Countries or whether any of the 3TG could be from recycled or scrap sources.
-The components of the RCOI process included the identification of manufacturers and data collection from those manufacturers.
-Based on the RCOI, GRI was unable to determine that its 3TG originated from sources other than the Covered Countries or from recycled and scrap sources.
+GRI conducted a Reasonable Country of Origin Inquiry (RCOI) to determine whether any of the 3TG that is necessary for the functionality or production of its products originated in the Covered Countries or whether any of the 3TG could be from recycled or scrap sources.
+GRI retained Assent Compliance (Assent),a third-party service provider, to assist them in reviewing the supply chain and identifying risks.
+The parts of the RCOI were the identification of manufacturers and data collection from those manufacturers.
+GRI provided a list composed of suppliers and parts associated with the in-scope products to Assent for upload to the Assent Compliance manager (“ACM”).